CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/telnet/execute-telnet-command/execute-telnet-command-block.md

 ### Inactivity Timeout

+The inactivity timeout specifies the number of seconds after which to timeout.
+This is reset every time new data is received.

+Timeout must be a positive [Int32] integer and smaller or equal to [Int32.MaxValue][] (`2147483647`), otherwise a [TelnetResponseException] will be thrown.

 The default inactivity timeout is 60 seconds.

-To change the default inactivity timeout, use the Timeout [Configuration Settings][Configuration Settings Property] e.g.
+To change the default inactivity timeout, use the `Timeout` [Configuration Settings][Configuration Settings Property] e.g.

 ```csharp
 new Dictionary<string, EncryptableText>